 The scope of the oral exam is defined by a reading list that includes research articles selected by the student and advisor, as well as the textbooks and articles related to the intended broader research area of the student selected by the other members of the committee and the CS department.
 The complete reading list, as well as the members of the examination committee will be finalized and communicated to the student by the CS department at least three months before the oral exam date.
 The comprehensive exam reading list becomes part of the student’s record.

 When in both written and oral components at least three out of four committee members find the student’s performance satisfactory, the student passes the comprehensive exam.
-Otherwise the student is allowed to re-take the exam only once (with both written and components) and no later than the next semester.
+Otherwise the student is allowed to re-take the exam only once (with both written and oral components) and no later than the next semester.
 If the written report is found unsatisfactory by two or more committee members, the oral exam is not administered in that attempt.
 Students who fail the comprehensive exam are subject to termination.

 The student can form a dissertation committee only after successfully passing the comprehensive exam.